AmirGaziel/Targil-1/README.md

 # Targil-1
-# Create Pthone file And run by Time from jenkins
+# Create Pthone file And run by Time from jenkins1